-Reforming the training landscape can unlock our ability to invest in people, deliver rewarding careers and ensure the industry plays its part in socioeconomic reform.

-Reform of Secondary Education to ensure vocational skills are embedded and value presented in a structured approach to career guidance.

-- Simplify Apprenticeships with a more nuanced sector-based approach to better align to employer needs. - Establishing a controlled and consistent approach to immigration policy.
+Reforming the training landscape can unlock our ability to invest in people, deliver rewarding careers and ensure the industry plays its part in socioeconomic reform. - Reform secondary education to ensure vocational skills are embedded and value presented in a structured approach to career guidance. - Simplify apprenticeships with a more nuanced sectorbased approach to better align to employer needs. - Establish a controlled and consistent approach to immigration policy.

-DRIVING NET ZERO:

-A legislative stick and better measured procurement incentives will ensure the UK meets legally binding Net Zero Targets.

-- A joined-up approach and holistic, consistent national approach to social value policies. - Rewarding investment and better asset management through tax credits and Business Rates. - Aligning embodied carbon regulation to EU Construction Products Regulations
+FIS MANIFESTO PART 3: DRIVING NET ZERO A legislative 'stick' and better measured procurement incentives will ensure that the UK meets legally binding Net Zero targets. - A joined-up approach and holistic, consistent national approach to social value policies. - Rewarding investment and better asset management through tax credits and business rates. - Aligning embodied carbon regulation to EU Construction Products Regulations.